-Adam has spent his life gathering skills that allow him to take what's in his brain and make it real.
-He's built everything from ancient Buddhas to futuristic weapons, from ...read more
+Adam Savage has spent his life gaining powers that allow him to take what's in his brain and make it real.
+He's built everything from ancient Buddhas to futuristic wea ...read more

-Adam has spent his life gathering skills that allow him to take what's in his brain and make it real.
-He's built everything from ancient Buddhas to futuristic weapons, from spaceships to dancing vegetables, from fine art sculptures to animated chocolate — and just about anything else you can think of.
+Adam Savage has spent his life gaining powers that allow him to take what's in his brain and make it real.
+He's built everything from ancient Buddhas to futuristic weapons, from spaceships to dancing vegetables, from fine art sculptures to animated chocolate — and, well, just about anything you can think of.

-The son of a filmmaker/painter and a psychotherapist, Adam has been making his own toys since he was allowed to hold scissors.
-Having held positions as a projectionist, animator, graphic designer, carpenter, interior and stage designer, toy designer, welder, and scenic painter, he's worked with every material and in every medium he could fathom — metal, paper, glass, plastic, rubber, foam, plaster, pneumatics, hydraulics, animatronics, neon, glassblowing, mold-making and injection molding to name just a few.
+The son of a filmmaker/painter and a psychotherapist, Adam has been making his own toys since he first ran with scissors.
+Having held positions as a projectionist, animator, graphic designer, carpenter, interior and stage designer, toy designer, welder, and scenic painter, he's worked with every material and in every medium one can fathom — metal, paper, glass, plastic, rubber, foam, plaster, pneumatics, hydraulics, animatronics, neon, glassblowing, mold-making and injection molding to name just a few.